Jakarta-EE-Petclinic/petclinic-jakartaee/README.md

 ## Motivation
 * Some experimental Work with JSF, Jakarta EE 9.1 and Java EE
-* These Demo Application is planned to be the first in a series of “Rosetta Stone” to compare OOP Web Application Frameworks
+* This Demo Application is planned to be the first in a series of “Rosetta Stone” to compare OOP Web Application Frameworks

 ## Why Petclinic?
 * The Domain Classes show all relationships like one-to-many (1:n), many-to-one (n:1) and many-to-many (n:m)